framework-for/cypress/README.md

 All of these problems stem from the gap between the testing process and the development process.
 Tests are often written **after** a feature has been implemented.
 It can sometimes take **longer** to write a passing test for a feature than it took to actually build it!

-We've spent years building Cypress to overcome these challenges by rewritting the entire testing architecture and creating a familiar environment in which the developer can build their application and test at **the same time**.
+We've spent years building Cypress to overcome these challenges by rewriting the entire testing architecture and creating a familiar environment in which the developer can build their application and test at **the same time**.

 Cypress runs orders of magnitudes faster, provides you the ability to debug your application using the Dev Tools you're already familiar with, and enables you to control the environment of your application just like a unit test.